Free Compliance Test

 Have employee representatives been informed about the system?

 Art.
-34.9 states that the organization of the register shall be negotiated with representatives.
+34.9 of the Workers' Statute states that the organization of the register shall be negotiated with representatives.

 6